Mr. Fogg's Tavern

 The Harp

-If you’re after a traditional boozer, The Harp delivers on all fronts.
-It’s a proper London pub, with no fewer than 10 pumps on the bar hooked up to cask ales and a couple of rotating visitors, and a friendly crowd where you might just see strangers actually start talking to each other.
-The ground floor is a long thin room with plenty of wood-panelling, old portraits on the walls and approximately one billion beer mats pinned above the bar.
+A pub that hits all the right notes, The Harp is one of London’s finest pubs, full stop.
+There’s no fewer than 10 pumps on the bar hooked up to cask ales and a couple of rotating specials, and a friendly crowd where you might just see strangers actually start talking to each other.
+The ground floor is a long, slim room with plenty of wood-panelling, old portraits on the walls and approximately one billion beer mats pinned above the bar.
 Prime spot in summer is at the front, when the Harp’s stained-glass windows are folded back and you can perch on a stool and stare out onto the street.
 Upstairs is lighter, brighter and generally a bit quieter.
-And its location, just tucked back from Trafalgar Square, makes it a great spot for a swift half before catching the tube home.
+And its location, just tucked back from Trafalgar Square, makes it a great retreat after soaking up some art at the National Gallery or the National Portrait Gallery.

 Punch & Judy